-NAM, working with Watipa, developed HIV Lens, an interactive online mapping tool that visualises the impact of HIV epidemic on communities across England.
+NAM, working with Watipa (a registered Community Interest Company which provides ethical consultancy services for international development), developed HIV Lens, an interactive online mapping tool that visualises the impact of the HIV epidemic on communities across England.

 This website presents information about HIV services and statistical data on HIV prevalence, incidence, testing and key populations.
-Data are accessible at different geographic levels which users of the site may use to plan effectively, compare how they are doing in relation to other areas and improve their services or policies.
+Data are accessible at different geographic levels which users of the site may use to plan HIV prevention and support services effectively, compare how they are doing in relation to other areas and improve their services or policies.

-The site draws on existing data from Public Health of England (PHE), making it more user friendly and accessible to allow users to explore HIV data at national, centre, region and local authority levels.
+The site draws on existing data from Public Health of England (PHE), making it more user friendly and accessible allowing users to explore HIV data at national, centre, region and local authority levels.
 The map function visualises HIV related data and graphics display data by age, exposure and ethnicity, where available.
 HIV Lens provides users with the flexibility in how they look at data and straightforward snapshots are available for download.